Software-Research-Lab/inference-root-derivative-noun/README.md

 <img src="https://github.com/ladooniani/inference-root-derivative-noun/blob/main/images/inference-root-algorithm-1.png" width="800">

- <sub>⬤ The "human brain" and "robot brain" inputs shows sentences analysis with combination of root values, derivative key and nouns </sub>
+The "human brain" and "robot brain" inputs shows sentences analysis with combination of root values, derivative key and nouns.

 The counting of key values qualifies conclusion by the higher count in found links and weighing of oppositions to define and return answer output, which makes hypothesis value true.

 <img src="https://github.com/ladooniani/inference-root-derivative-noun/blob/main/images/inference-root-algorithm-2.png" width="800">

- <sub>⬤ The sentence "human and android" and word "future" inputs result shows analysis with combination of root values, derivative key, nouns and opposition equality </sub>
+The sentence "human and android" and word "future" inputs result shows analysis with combination of root values, derivative key, nouns and opposition equality.

 <img src="https://github.com/ladooniani/inference-root-derivative-noun/blob/main/images/inference-root-algorithm-4.png" width="800">

 <sub>⬤ The call of the request shows the basic output noun assignment rule for a new meaning key in the root matrix values </sub>

 ## Lab

 ### 🔬 [TAI lab](https://ladooniani.github.io/tailab/)